show respect for the elderly and revere your God…”

 To be a shining testimony of God's great love and compassion in eldercareOUR MISSION

-We provide quality care, bring joy and comfort, and honour the dignity of residents in a caring Christian environment.Corporate Profile
+We provide quality care, bring joy and comfort, and honour the dignity of residents and clients in a caring Christian environment.Corporate Governance

 Board of Directors